SaravannanP/Aws-notes/README.md

    4. Action: List of API calls that will be allowed or denied based on effect.	*****
    5. Resource: List of resources to which the actions applied to.		*****
    6. Condition: conditions for when policy in in effect (optional)

+## IAM policies hands on
+  1. Select user and remove from admin group(Root account)
+  2. Verify that the user is denied acces to the Users page (user account)
+  3. Observer that the removed user has 0 permission polocies (root account)
+  4. Add permissions for that user (root account)
+  5. [Check] Attach user policy directly option and search for IAMReadOnlyAccesss policy to attach to user (Allows user to read anything on IAM)
+  6. Add permission
+  7. Refresh page on user (useraccount)
+  8.